SIGPLAN/SIGPLAN.github.io/Awards/Dissertation.md

 a prize of $1,000.
 The winner can choose to receive the award at ICFP, OOPSLA, POPL, or PLDI.

+All questions about the John C. Reynolds Doctoral Dissertation Award should be directed to reynolds_award@sigplan.org.

 **Nominations**

 Nominations must be submitted via the SIGPLAN Awards Nomination Portal at